-Mumbai: The domestic T20 league, now mired in controversy of hitherto unimaginable scale, appears to exist neatly between two parallel universes - though it has been nine days since the spot-fixing scandal shook up Indian cricket, the broadcasters and commentators are playing oblivious to the serious nature of the incident.
+Mumbai, May 26 -- The domestic T20 league, now mired in controversy of hitherto unimaginable scale, appears to exist neatly between two parallel universes - though it has been nine days since the spot-fixing scandal shook up Indian cricket, the broadcasters and commentators are playing oblivious to the serious nature of the incident.

 Since three Rajasthan Royals players were arrested in a mid-night coup on May 16, Set Max, the broadcasting partner of the BCCI, has conveniently ignored the spot-fixing scam.
 And one cannot blame them, as they are only following cricket board's diktat.